mateusz29/qgis-yolo-plugin/README.md

 ## Installation Overview

-The YOLO-MOD plugin is currently distributed as a ZIP package and can be installed in QGIS using the **Install from ZIP** option.
+The YOLO-MOD plugin is currently distributed as a ZIP package and can be installed in QGIS using the Install from ZIP option.

+## ⚙️ Python Dependencies

+⚠️ These dependencies are not installed automatically by QGIS.

 In addition to the plugin installation, several Python dependencies must also be installed in the QGIS Python environment: